 - 1 cup peas, fresh or frozen (not canned)

 - Salt and pepper to taste

-- Put large pot of water on to boil; add 1 tsp salt.
-Boil cut potatoes until fork-tender; drain, add milk and butter, and mash until creamy.
+Put large pot of water on to boil; add 1 tsp salt.
+Add cut potatoes to cold water and bring to a rolling boil; cook until fork-tender.
+Drain, add milk and butter, and mash until creamy.
 Set aside.

 Meanwhile, heat large frypan at medium heat with canola oil; when hot, add diced onion, carrot and celery and stir frequently until vegetables are translucent, about 5 minutes.
 Add ground beef and fry together, stirring frequently, adding soy sauce, Worcestershire sauce and pepper, until meat is no longer pink.

 Stir Bisto into cold beef broth until well-mixed; add to meat mixture and stir to combine.
 (If you don’t have beef broth or Bisto, you can use just equivalent amounts of cold water and cornstarch, but the beef broth and brown gravy mix help the pie taste even richer and meatier.
 Totally your call.)
 Add green peas and stir well.
 Remove from heat.

 In a large, deep casserole dish, spoon hot meat mixture and level.
 Spoon mashed potatoes on top, covering meat mixture completely.
 Smooth and level potatoes until level or slightly lower than rim of casserole dish.
 If desired, use fork to place design pattern on top of potatoes.
 Sprinkle paprika, salt, and pepper over top; dot with reserved 2 tbsp butter.